factories act 1948

 • Weekly offs were introduced.

 Following these two acts, they introduced the Factory Act of 1934.
 It mentioned some crucial issues like safety, health, hygiene, etc.; however, it failed to address the path to do the same.
 It called for more comprehensive industrial regulation, leading to the introduction of the Factories Amendment Bill in 1948.
-The official Factories Act 1948 definition came into force in 1949.
+The official definition of the Factories Act 1948 came into force in 1949.

 Factors Responsible for the Act’s Provisions

-The excessive exploitation of factory workers was one of the primary reasons for the 1948 Act introduction.
+The excessive exploitation of factory workers was one of the primary reasons for the 1948 Act.

 The act understood the importance of industrial growth for a country.
 This understanding helped create an environment that could boost the industry’s growth and productivity.